Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/simulation_components/system/applications/c2_suite.rst

 ==============

 Both applications inherit from an abstract C2 which handles the keep alive functionality and main logic.
-However, each host implements it's receive methods individually.
+However, each host implements it's own receive methods.

 - The ``C2 Beacon`` is responsible for the following logic:
     - Establishes and confirms connection to the C2 Server via sending ``C2Payload.KEEP_ALIVE``.